-About one hour’s drive from most parts of the Cotswolds, Swindon Designer Outlets is a popular day out with well-known brands offering up to 60% off, all year round.
+About one hour’s drive from most parts of the Cotswolds, Swindon Designer Outlet is a popular day out with well-known brands offering up to 60% off, all year round.
 Built in a beautiful heritage building, you’ll also find cafes, restaurants, a children’s play area alongside more than 110 boutiques.
-Fashion brands include Polo Ralph Lauren, Ted Baker, Tommy Hilfiger and Jack Wills plus sports labels, such as Nike and Puma, and high-street favourites, such as Guess, Joules, Hamleys, Lakeland, M&S Outlet and John Lewis Home Outlet.
+Fashion brands include Polo Ralph Lauren, Ted Baker, Tommy Hilfiger and Jack Wills, Vans, plus sports labels, such as Nike and Puma, and high-street favourites, such as Guess, Joules, Hamleys, Lakeland, M&S Outlet and John Lewis Home Outlet.

 Children can ride around on the Hooter Express steam train and let of some of their own steam at the Wall Hola and interactive Sona play area.

 - Sat Nav: SN2 2NA (for the North car park or Penzance Drive) or SN5 7JL for the West car park.

 - Parking: 0 – 5 hours £1; 5 – 12 hours £12; free if you spend over £100.

 Bolthole Retreat Cottages near Swindon: Click here.